script-fu/funky/content/hub/docs/folder/Installation.md

 ninja install

 echo -e "\n*** Finished building $BUILD_FORK ***\n"

+# Return to the initial directory and pause before the exit
+cd "$INITIAL_DIR"
+sleep 3
 ```

 To run the build script you can open a terminal in the bash folder and enter: `bash artbox.sh`